Up to 50% off sofas & mattresses — limited‑time deals.

 Does the Filmore Sofa feel soft or firm?

-In daily use it landed firmly in the medium-firm range, with steady push-back that kept posture more upright and controlled.
+In our testing, it landed in the medium-firm range, with steady push-back that kept posture more upright and controlled.

 Is it good for long TV sessions if you have back sensitivity?